 New Home Care, Social work and Macmillian Nurse facilities in the Coach House costing £150,000 opened by Lady Tollemache.

-Cheshire Hospices Education founded with St Luke’s Winsford and Easy Cheshire Hospices to provide palliative care education to other caring professionals.
+Cheshire Hospices Education founded with St Luke’s Winsford and East Cheshire Hospices to provide palliative care education to other caring professionals.

 ’99’ appeal set up to mark the 10th Anniversary of the opening of the Hospice to raise funds for a new and improved reception area and Day Care.

-The inner courtyard was refurbished and opening by Hospice Chaplain and Chief Executive.
+The inner courtyard was refurbished and opened by Hospice Chaplain and Chief Executive.

 Department of Health Grant of £550,000 used for major refurbishment of Hospice Facilities